cytomine/Cytomine-python-datamining/cytomine-applications/README.md

 Copyright 2010-2015 University of Liège, Belgium, http://www.cytomine.be/

-This folder contains application examples for different image analysis tasks:
+This folder contains application examples for different image analysis tasks.
+Annotation objects that are created by these algorithms can be proofread using Review modules on Cytomine-WebUI.

 ---------------------------------------------------------------------------------